Astronomy Equipment

 The first real telescope

 After these initial steps in visual astronomy, my father bought the first “serious” instrument: a Vixen 60/800mm refractor.
 I took it out on every clear night to try and find the more famous objects in the sky.
 Then after a few years I wanted to see some more of the faint fuzzies and a 114/900mm reflector entered the scene.
-The latter never did perform very well (mostly because the owner had never heard of collimation…), and was sold.
-But the “frac” is still in my possession and even in use from time to time.
+The latter never did perform very well (most probably because I had never heard of collimation…), and was sold.
+But the “frac” is still in my possession and even used from time to time.

 Finally time for some deepsky action

 After a long pause in the hobby of about 20 years (girlfriend, school, work, children…) I wanted to start exploring the night sky again now that I had a bit more time, a big garden and the means to buy a decent telescope.
-After some investigation, I chose the Skywatcher Flextube 12 inch, with which I did my first real deepsky observations.
+After some investigation, the Skywatcher Flextube 12 inch was chosen, with which I did my first real deepsky observations.

 Discovering new skies

 However, I soon realized that for deep sky, nothing beats a dark sky.
-So I needed to be able to travel with the scope, preferably by air.
+So I figured that I needed to be able to travel with the scope, preferably by air.
 That’s why the Skywatcher made room for a handcrafted 10 inch truss-dobson: The Sumerian Alkaid F/4.8.
-It only weighs 12 kgs and I can take it on board in the overhead compartment during flight.
-Consequently, with this telescope I have truly started to appreciate the deepsky wonders.
-And it so happened to be that after a year of use, the first deepsky drawings were produced.
+It only weighs 12 kgs and can be taken on board in the overhead compartment during flight.
+Consequently, with this telescope I truly started to appreciate the deepsky wonders.
+And so it happened that after a year of use, the first deepsky drawings were produced.
 You can find a review of this fine telescope here on the website.

 The 10 inch dobson got me craving for more (yes, I am susceptible to aperture fever too…).
 So two years after obsessively observing the night sky, the big brother of the 10 inch arrived: the Sumerian Alkaid 16 inch F/3.8.
-The looks are more or less the same, but it’s, well… BIGGER.
+The looks are more or less the same, but it’s, well… bigger.
 This scope is simply a bliss to work with, more so because it’s ideal for sketching when placed on a tracking platform.
-It’s not suitable for regular air travel, but I decided to take this telescope to La Palma in 2021 and I now do almost all of my observations from there since then.
-At home in the Netherlands I still use the 10 inch from time to time.
+It’s not suitable for regular air travel, but I decided to take this telescope to La Palma in 2021 and install it there permanently.
+From then onwards I did almost all of my deepsky observations from there.

-The Sumerian telescopes are the ones with which I do 95% of my observations.
+The Sumerian telescopes are the ones with which I do 99% of my observations.
 And that’s a lot.
 But in between I found a secondhand Skywatcher Heritage 130mm.
 It’s got less aperture, but is ideal for widefield views.
 Combined with the Televue Panoptic 24mm, it generates a large field of 2.5 degrees.
-Therefore, I use it mainly for large open clusters and asterisms.
-The disadvantage however, is that you always have to put it on a table… *EDIT* Since May 2020 this telescope is no longer in my posession.
+Therefore, I used it mainly for large open clusters and asterisms.
+The disadvantage however, is that you always have to put it on a table.
+After a while, the telescope was sold again.